rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/CSC111/Course Notes/Recursively-Defined Functions.md

 			- Then `4950 + 100 == 5050` is returned.
 		- Partial indicates that we do not trace into any recursive calls, but *assume* that thtey work correctly

-# The Euclidean Algorithm revisted
+# The Euclidean Algorithm, revisited

 Recall [[300 University/2023 Fall/CSC110/01 Course Notes/7 Number Theory/7.3 Proofs and Algorithms III Computing the Greatest Common Divisor\|Section 7.3]]: the Euclidean algorithm for calculating the GCD of two numbers.
 - Relied on the mathematical fact that $\forall a, b \in \mathbb{Z}, b \neq 0, \text{ gcd}(a, b) = \text{gcd}(b, a \; \% \; b)$.